Employer of Record

 EOR for Prospective Employees

 Mercans offers top-tier Employer of Record (EOR) services in Saudi Arabia, handling the entire employment process once your preferred candidate is selected.
-Our comprehensive solutions cover payroll, benefits, tax compliance, and HR administration, ensuring a seamless and compliant transition.
+Our comprehensive solutions cover payroll, benefits, compliance, and HR administration, ensuring a seamless and compliant transition.
 With deep knowledge of Saudi Arabian labor regulations, we manage contracts, salaries, and perks, ensuring legal compliance and efficiency.

 EOR and Expert Recruitment Assistance in Saudi Arabia

 Mercans offers unmatched Employer of Record (EOR) services in Saudi Arabia, simplifying premier talent onboarding.
 Our expert team manages the entire process, from candidate selection to seamless integration.
-We handle contracts, payroll, benefits, tax compliance, and HR administration, ensuring a smooth transition.
+We handle contracts, payroll, benefits, compliance, and HR administration, ensuring a smooth transition.

 Enabling Expat Visa Sponsorship and Global Mobility